leeftk/PrimisSecurityAudit/README.md

 6. Low severity vulnerabilites found

-7.Line by line comments
+7. Line by line comments

-8.Summary of the audit
+8. Summary of the audit